Multitenancy

 .
 Select Wuthering Heights to open the details, edit here the title and save your changes.
 You've changed data in one tenant.

 To see requests served in tenant isolation, that is, from different databases, check that it's not visible in the other one.
-Open a private/incognito browser and log in as erin
+Open a private/incognito browser window and log in as erin

 to see that the title still is Wuthering Heights.